reshmabidikar/slate/source/includes/_payment.md

 no content
 ```

+**Request Body**

+A payment object including, as a minimum, the `paymentExternalKey` and the `amount` to be refunded

 **Query Parameters**

 None.

 **Returns**

-Returns a payment object.
+If successful, returns a status code of 201 and an empty body.
+A new payment transaction of type REFUND is created.

-### Cancels a scheduled payment attempt retry
+### Cancel a scheduled payment attempt retry [using transaction Id]

+Cancels a transaction that is scheduled to be retried.
+The transaction is identified by its `transactionId`, which is provided as a path parameter.

 **HTTP Request**